coffee-toolbox/eventemitter/README.md

 to debug.
 I found its code is *optimized* for no human being.
 And I found EventEmitter3, 4, 5 and saw their 'why anonther'.
 Then I was confused.
 Why complicate such a simple problem by importing codes that you weren't read and trust?
-So this version is not a re-invented wheel, but a remade wheel for myself, only implementiing APIs that I need.
+So this version is not a re-invented wheel but a remade wheel for myself, only implementing APIs that I need.

 I believe it is also useful for most people.
 And its simplicity made it easy to read and to be trusted.